-- If the disc is poor in quality, dirty or damaged, writing or rewriting errors may occur.
-Be careful to check the disc for dirt or damage before you use it. - The actual number of rewrites to CD-RW or DVD-RW/-RAM is affected by the quality of the disc and the way it is used. - There are two types of DVD discs: authorizing and general use discs.
-Do not use authorizing discs.
-Only general use discs can be written to by a computer drive. - You can use DVD-RAM discs that can be removed from a cartridge and DVD-RAM discs designed without a cartridge.
-You cannot use a disc with a 2.6 GB single-sided capacity or 5.2 GB double-sided capacity. - Other DVD-ROM drives for computers or other DVD players may not be able to read DVD-R/-RW discs. - You cannot add data to a DVD-R/-RW disc that has previously been written to. - You cannot overwrite data that has been previously written to a DVD-RW disc. - You cannot partially delete any data written to a DVD-RW disc. - Data written to a CD-R/DVD-R disc cannot be deleted either in whole or in part. - Data deleted (Erase) from a CD-RW and DVD-RW/-RAM disc cannot be recovered.
+- There are two types of DVD discs: authoring and general use discs.
+Do not use authoring discs.
+Only general use discs can be written to by a computer drive. - You can use DVD-RAM discs that can be removed from a cartridge and DVDRAM discs designed without a cartridge.
+You cannot use a disc with a 2.6 GB single-sided capacity or 5.2 GB double-sided capacity. - Other DVD-ROM drives for computers or other DVD players may not be able to read DVD-R/-RW discs. - You cannot add data to a DVD-R/-RW disc that has previously been written to. - You cannot overwrite data that has been previously written to a DVD-RW disc. - You cannot partially delete any data written to a DVD-RW disc. - Data written to a CD-R/DVD-R disc cannot be deleted either in whole or in part. - Data deleted (erase) from a CD-RW and DVD-RW/-RAM disc cannot be recovered.
 Check the content of the disc carefully before you delete it.
-If multiple drives that can be written to are connected, be careful not to delete data from the wrong drive. - In writing to a DVD-R/-RW disc, some disc space is required for file management, so you may not be able to write the full capacity of the disc. - Since the disc is based on the DVD standard, it will be filled with dummy data if the written data is less than about 1 GB.
+If multiple drives that can write data to discs are connected, be careful not to delete data from the wrong drive. - In writing to a DVD-R/-RW disc, some disc space is required for file management, so you may not be able to write the full capacity of the disc. - Since the disc is based on the DVD standard, it will be filled with dummy data if the written data is less than about 1 GB.
 Even if you write only a small amount of data, it will take time to fill in the dummy data. - Two types of DVD-R/-RW/-RAM discs are on the market: data and video.
 Use a video disc to store video data.
 You can use video discs on a DVD recorder as well as on your computer's DVD-ROM drive.
 You cannot use data discs on a DVD recorder. - DVD-RAM formatted by FAT32 cannot be read in Windows 2000 without DVD-RAM Driver Software.